-Miley Cyrus' "Slide Away" Isn't Meant To "Bash" Liam Hemsworth, According To Reports
+Miley Cyrus' "Slide Away" Wasn't Meant To Be A Diss To Liam Hemsworth

 Their marriage may officially be over, but there's still plenty of affection left between Miley Cyrus and Liam Hemsworth.
 Shortly before reports that the actor filed for divorce surfaced on Aug.
 21, a source close to the singer told People that Cyrus' "Slide Away" was never meant to "bash" Hemsworth, despite the incredibly personal lyrics to her latest single.